JakefromSparr/Nous-A-Game-for-Connoisseurs/logs/improvements.md

 - Added devSuite folder with Node, Vite, Zod, and Jest tooling
 - Fixed tutorial imports and restored drawTutorialQuestion
 - Enabled tier escalation and deck refresh with memory-based answer blocking
+- Added reset-game action to replay from Final Reading